Mesothelioma Support

 Caregiver Support

-When the caregiver role is shared by more than one person, the burden is lowered for each caregiver.
-Caregivers need to speak up and talk about the challenges of their role and and the help they need.
+When more than one person shares the caregiver role, the burden is lowered for each caregiver.
+Caregivers need to speak up and talk about the challenges of their role and the help they need.
+There are many resources and support groups for caregivers:

-In addition to professional therapy and support groups, caregivers benefit from regular self-care: getting enough sleep, exercise, and healthy foods, using stress-reducing techniques like meditation, and taking time off from duties.[2]
+In addition to professional therapy and support groups, caregivers benefit from regular self-care: getting enough sleep, exercising, eating healthy foods, using stress-reducing techniques like meditation, and taking time off from duties.[2]

 Many patients and their caregivers face the stress of financial burdens.
 Being sick is expensive.
 Insurance doesn’t always cover all costs of care and working may not be an option.